rryxxa77-sudo/Shitsmell-Linux/README.md

 # Shitsmell-Linux
-A brand-new Gaming Linux Distrobution
+A new Gaming Linux Distrobution based on Arch.